avinash201199/Competitions-and-Programs-List/CONTRIBUTING.md

 ### How to contibute in this repository

-You can contribute in this repositroy in many ways
+You can contributey in many ways

 1. By adding new competition into the list